it-projects-llc/odoo-saas-tools/README.md

    * click [Create]

 9. Get more
-   * check other saas_* modules for more features
+   * check description of other saas_* modules to get more features
-     * saas_portal_start - similar to https://www.odoo.com/page/start
-	 * saas_portal_templates - similar to https://accounts.odoo.com/odoo-enterprise/select-app but it is based on template databases, rather than apps
-	 * etc.